aarongustafson/aaron-gustafson.com/src/posts/2023-06-08-opportunities-for-ai-in-accessibility.md

   "Kartik Sawhney": "https://twitter.com/kartiks22"
 ---

 In reading through [Joe Dolson’s recent piece on the intersection of AI and accessibility](https://www.joedolson.com/2023/06/accessibility-and-artificial-intelligence/), I absolutely appreciated the skepticism he has for AI in general as well as the ways in which many have been using it.
 In fact, I am very skeptical of AI myself, despite my role at Microsoft being that of an Accessibility Innovation Strategist helping run the AI for Accessibility grant program.
-As with any tool, AI can be used in very constructive, inclusive, and accessible ways _and_ it can used in destructive, exclusive, and harmful ones.
+As with any tool, AI can be used in very constructive, inclusive, and accessible ways _and_ it can be used in destructive, exclusive, and harmful ones.
 And there are a ton of uses somewhere in the mediocre middle as well.

 <!-- more -->

-I’d like you to consider this a “yes… and” piece to compliment Joe’s post.
+I’d like you to consider this a “yes… and” piece to complement Joe’s post.
 I don’t seek to refute any of what he’s saying, but rather provide some visibility to projects and opportunities where AI can make a meaningful difference for people with disabilities (PwD) across the globe.
 To be clear, I am not saying there aren’t real risks and pressing issues with AI that need to be addressed—there are, and we needed to address them like yesterday—but I want to take a little time to talk about what’s possible, in hopes we’ll get there one day.

 ## Alternative text